 Once a product leaves the manufacturing plant, QA measures remain equally vigilant.
 The performance and quality of our products are continuously monitored once they are made available to patients and involve routine dialogue with physicians who use the products and the pharmacists who dispense them.
-However, counterfeit drugs manufactured and sold around the world pose great challenges to federal agencies such as the FDA and Customs and Border Protection under the Department of Homeland Security.
+However, counterfeit drugs manufactured and sold around the world pose great challenges to federal agencies such as the FDA and Customs and Border Protection (CBP) under the Department of Homeland Security (DHS).
 Unfortunately, the unscrupulous and illegal attempt by some individuals or companies to market products that are not clinically tested for safety or efficacy, lack regulatory approval (and therefore unsuitable for medical use) at the expense of patients' safety for purely financial gains is something that affects every pharmaceutical and medical device company.
 We are not immune to this risk.
-To that end, Allergan is working in full collaboration with the FDA, CDC and the Federal Bureau of Investigation to combat counterfeiting so when patients ask for our products, they can be assured they are receiving authentic Allergan treatments that have been properly tested and deemed safe for use.
+To that end, Allergan is working in full collaboration with the U.S. Food and Drug Administration, the Centers for Disease Control and the Federal Bureau of Investigation to combat counterfeiting so when patients ask for our products, they can be assured they are receiving authentic Allergan treatments that have been properly tested and deemed safe for use.